skellis46/slipbox/methodology diverts attention from epistemology.md

 _thoughts & links:_

-Here's the original: Lather, P. (1996, April).
-Methodology as subversive repetition: Practices toward a feminist double science.
+Here's the original: Lather, P. (1996, April). _Methodology as subversive repetition: Practices toward a feminist double science_.
 Paper presented at the Annual Meeting of the American Educational Research Association, New York City, New York.

 ---